Medicine wheel native american astrology

 The number 28 is sacred to some of the Indian tribes because of its significance as the lunar month.
 In Bighorn's case, could the special number 28 also refer to the helicial or dawn rising of Rigel 28 days past the Solstice, and Sirius another 28 past that?

-go to site More below.
+More below.
 Prayer offerings are left at Medicine Wheel, even now.
 Construction: The wheel was constructed by Plains Indians between years ago, and has been used and maintained by various groups since then.
 The central cairn is the oldest part, with excavations showing it extends below the wheel and has been buried by wind-blown dust.
 It may have supported a central pole.
 The star alignments are most accurate for around AD, since slight changes in the Earth's orbit have caused perturbations since.

 - 29 january 2020 solar eclipse astrology.

 - The Twelve Spirit Animals and Their Medicines.

 The solstice alignments remain accurate today.
 The Bighorn wheel is part of a much larger complex of interrelated archeological sites that represent years of Native American adaptation to and use of the alpine landscape that surrounds Medicine Mountain.
 Numerous contemporary American Indian traditional use ceremonial staging areas, medicinal and ceremonial plant gathering areas, sweat lodge sites, altars offering locales and fasting vision quest enclosures, can be found nearby.
 Ethnohistoric, ethnographic, and archeological evidence demonstrates that the Medicine Wheel and the surrounding landscape constitute one of the most important and well preserved ancient Native American sacred site complexes in North America.

 Astronomical Alignments: In , an archaeoastronomer named Jack Eddy visited this Medicine Wheel and studied its alignments, that is, its arrangements of rocks, cairns, and spokes.